ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 Computes the depth in the best chain of the block identified by the given hash, returning

-- `Response::Depth(Some(depth))` if the block is in the main chain;
+- `Response::Depth(Some(depth))` if the block is in the best chain;
 - `Response::Depth(None)` otherwise.

 Implemented by querying:

-- (non-finalized) the `height_by_hash` map in the best chain
+- (non-finalized) the `height_by_hash` map in the best chain, and
 - (finalized) the `height_by_hash` tree

 ### `Request::Tip`
 [request-tip]: #request-tip

-Returns `Response::Tip(BlockHeaderHash)` with the current best chain tip.
+Returns `Response::Tip(block::Hash)` with the current best chain tip.

 Implemented by querying:

-- (non-finalized) the highest height block in the best chain
+- (non-finalized) the highest height block in the best chain if the `non-finalized` state is empty
-- (finalized) the highest height block in the `hash_by_height` tree only if there is no `non-finalized` state
+- (finalized) the highest height block in the `hash_by_height` tree

 ### `Request::BlockLocator`
 [request-block-locator]: #request-block-locator

 Returns `Response::BlockLocator(Vec<block::Hash>)` with hashes starting from the current chain tip and reaching backwards towards the genesis block.
-The first hash is the current chain tip.
+The first hash is the best chain tip.
 The last hash is the tip of the finalized portion of the state.
-If the state is empty, the block locator is also empty.
+If the finalized and non-finalized states are both empty, the block locator is also empty.

 This can be used by the sync component to request hashes of subsequent